SudhenduP/sudhendu-website/content/authors/admin/_index.md

 # - Visitors
 ---

-# The interesting part:
+#### The interesting part :

 I started my career with TIBCO.
-I stayed with them for around 3 years where I got massive experience with various TIBCO Products.
+I stayed with them for around three years, where I got extensive experience with various TIBCO Products.
 I moved to Deloitte after that, planning to learn something other than TIBCO.
-Lucky for me, I had opportunity to get my hands dirty with AWS and Dell Boomi.
+Lucky for me, I had the opportunity to get my hands dirty with AWS and Dell Boomi.
-After 3 years with Deloitte, BCT TIBCO was my next destination, I work at their Dubai office.
+After three years with Deloitte, BCT TIBCO was my next destination.
+I work at their Dubai office.
 Amazing city!

-I keep deep interests in complex technology problem, mostly related to intelligence and human cognition.
+I keep a deep interest in complex technological problems, mostly related to intelligence and human cognition.

-I am self-thought Python programmer and I create small utilities using Python to help me in day-to-day work!
+I am a self-thought Python programmer, and I create small utilities using Python to help me in day-to-day work!
-Big fan of Python (have a book signed by the maestro himself)
+Big fan of Python.

-The boring stuff ( can be seen on LinkedIn as well):
+#### The boring stuff :

-I worked and managed development of complex applications ranging from SOA,ETL, BI and Cloud technologies, database design & process redesigns.
+I worked and managed the development of complex applications ranging from SOA, ETL, BI and Cloud technologies, database design & process redesigns.
-Hands-on experience with bootstrapping projects from Proof of concept to delivery of solution.
+Hands-on experience with bootstrapping projects from proof of concept to delivery of the solution.
 Amazon Web Services (AWS) Technical Accredited Professional.
 2+ years of Dell Boomi Atomsphere and API experience.
 Dell Boomi Integration Developer I- AtomSphere Integration Cloud certified.
 4+ years of TIBCO BW and SOA experience.
 TIBCO Certified Professional (TIBCO Enterprise Message Service 6).
-Hands on experience with TIBCO Spotfire dashboard Development and Administration.
+Hands-on experience with TIBCO Spotfire dashboard Development and Administration.
-Executive MBA from SJMSOM, IIT Bombay and Bachelor of Technology (Information Technology Engineering) from North Maharashtra University.
+Executive MBA from SJMSOM, IIT Bombay, and Bachelor of Technology (Information Technology Engineering) from North Maharashtra University.